gandres42/notter-grader/README.md

 3. Add tests into the tests folder.
 These are the same as otter-grader, so refer to their docs for creation.

-4. Set configuration options in the config.json.
+4. Set configuration options in the config.json.  **Don't forget to set the notebook name**

 5. Compress the files into autograder.zip, and it's ready to upload to gradescope.